sirishhublikar/acoustic-feature-analysis-speech/README.md

 **Emo-DB** - German emotional speech dataset with seven emotion classes.

-**DAIS** - Dutch articulated vowel dataset with five vowel classes: aa, ee, ie, oe, oo.
+**DAIS** -  Delft Database of EEG Recordings of Dutch Articulated and Imagined Speech with five vowel cases: aa, ee, ie, oe, oo.

 ## Feature Extraction

-Acoustic features were extracted using openSMILE (eGeMAPSv02 feature set).

-Analyzed features:

-* Pitch (F0 semitone)
-* Jitter
-* Loudness
-* MFCCs
+Acoustic features were extracted using the Geneva Minimalistic Acoustic Parameter Set (GeMAPS).
+It is a compact, theory-driven feature set designed for affective speech analysis.
+Instead of thousands of brute-force features, it selects a small number of physiologically meaningful descriptors with strong empirical support.
+The goal is to maintain interpretability while achieving competitive performance with a minimal parameter set.
+More information about GeMAPS can be found [here](https://sail.usc.edu/publications/files/eyben-preprinttaffc-2015.pdf)

+From the available GeMAPS features, four were analyzed in this study: pitch (F0 semitone), jitter, loudness, and MFCC.
+Pitch and loudness represent prosodic information, jitter captures voice quality, and MFCCs represent spectral envelope characteristics linked to vocal tract configuration.
+This allows us to directly compare how different acoustic layers contribute to emotion and vowel separation.

 Frame-level features were aggregated to utterance-level representations using mean statistics.
 All features were standardized prior to clustering.